ibm-cloud-docs/codeengine/fleet-status.md

 ## Task status
 {: #status-tasks}

-The taks status indicates the health of individual tasks running on the fleet.
+The task status indicates the health of individual tasks running on the fleet.
 Each task runs on a single instance.

 | Task status | Description |
 | ----------- | ----------- |